2 Describing data

 # ℹ 3,037 more rows

 Descriptions of the variables found in the three data frames are provided in Table 2.1.
-Note, like in many financial data sets, that a 10% return is encoded as 0.10 in aus_bank_rets.

 Item Description

-gvkey.
-Firm identifier
+gvkey Firm identifier

 ticker Stock exchange ticker